GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/cmd_tools/test_script/README.md

-# rpr_testscript
+# cmd_tools/test_script
-temporary repo; cannot seem to clone fork of the official RPR Blender Plug-in and contribute to cmd-line tools subdir
+Test Script to automate testing

 ## To Run

-### Render
 .\render_test.ps1 -BlendFilesSubdir "BLENDFILES" -GroundTruthSubdir "GROUND_TRUTH" -BlenderSubdir "BLENDER_EXE" -Scene "SCENE"

 - this will render the final render, compare it via Pixel Wise MSE and SSIM, and render the viewport render

 ## TODO
 - add more granular filepath creation - right now it will just create a SCENE subdir that stores the final render as well as the quant. comparison metrics